HPLC Union vs Adapter: What’s the Difference?

 Dead Volume vs. Swept Volume vs. Void Volume

-• Swept Volume: The portion of the void volume directly in the flow path.
+• Swept Volume: The portion directly in the active flow path

-• Dead Volume: The portion of the void volume outside the flow path, where fluid stagnates.
+• Dead Volume: The portion outside the main flow path where fluid can stagnate

 VOID VOLUME = SWEPT VOLUME + DEAD VOLUME